jbinto/bikeways/README.md

 powder link
 ```

+Note that some Google Maps API require a callback URL to provide KML data.
+This means that maps may not work in development, since Google is trying to reach an internal address.
+However, this can be mitigated using https://localtunnel.me/ which is really cool.

 ## Usage (staging/production):

 Use [jbinto/bikeways-ansible-playbook](https://github.com/jbinto/bikeways-ansible-playbook) to provision a server.
 Re-execute that playbook regularly to keep the server patched and up to date.